-There was strong leadership with emphasis on peoples' safety and continually striving to improve.
+There was strong leadership with an empowered practice manager and supportive provider, with emphasis on peoples' safety and continually striving to improve.

-Systems and processes were embedded, and staff worked together in such a way that where the inspection highlighted any issues or omissions the practice took swift action to rectify these.
+Systems and processes were embedded, and staff worked together in such a way that the inspection did not highlight any significant issues or omissions.